hmcts/design-system/app/views/patterns/cookie-policy/README.md

-Use the Cookie policy to
+Use the Cookie policy to inform users of how their information is collected.

 {{dsExample({
   section: 'patterns',